bulutyazgan/RoomConnect/README.md

 - Easy Pygame integration
 - Automatic connection handling

+## Powered by ngrok
+This project utilizes [ngrok](https://ngrok.com/) for networking capabilities. ngrok is a fantastic service that makes local development publicly accessible.
+Please visit their website to learn more about their services and terms.

+- This is an open source educational project
+- Requires a free ngrok authtoken
+- Please review [ngrok's terms of service](https://ngrok.com/terms) before use

+> **Disclaimer:** This project is not intended for commercial use or high-traffic applications.
+Users must adhere to ngrok's free-tier limitations, including connection caps, bandwidth limits, and session expiration policies.
+Any misuse of ngrok's services, including attempts to circumvent its terms, is strictly prohibited.

 ## How It Works
 RoomConnect uses a message system similar to Pygame's event system.
 Instead of checking for events, you check for network messages in your game loop: